NelsonYoung/docker_fluentd/README.md

 ###Scenario:

-Read apache logs and upload to aws s3. apache httpd application run on physics machine and log path is /var/log/httpd/ fluentd pos_file should also on physics, we set diretory is /var/log/tmp/
+Read apache logs and upload to aws s3.
+Apache httpd application run on physics machine and log path is /var/log/httpd/.
+Fluentd pos_file should also on physics, we set diretory is /var/log/tmp/

 Usage: